Site menu

 Total Part I Crime

-In 2024, there was an 18% decrease in violent Part I offenses compared to 2023 driven by the decrease in aggravated assaults and robberies.
+In 2025, there was a 2% decrease in violent Part I offenses compared to 2024 driven by the decrease in homicides and rapes.

 There are natural crime fluctuations year-to-year; while identifying significant spikes in crime over a short period is important, it is equally important to identify crime trends over long periods of time.
 Notable anomalies could be attributed to the COVID-19 impact on criminal activity that occurred 2020-2021.